Middleware Execution Order and Priority

 };

 Netlify: Platform-level _redirects rules execute before Edge Functions.
-When using netlify.toml, the [functions] block defines execution weight.
-Mixed declarative/programmatic routing requires explicit priority fields (1–1000) to prevent shadowing.
-Edge Functions execute alphabetically by default unless weighted.
+When using netlify.toml, [[edge_functions]] blocks define which paths trigger which functions.
+Mixed declarative/programmatic routing requires careful path ordering to prevent shadowing.

 export default {